 Thanks to unprecedented, worldwide collaboration from scientists, health and government officials, and manufacturers, the medical community was able to focus on the development and production of a safe and effective COVID-19 vaccine.
-Through this strong collaboration, we were able to see the COVID-19 vaccine research grow and expand so that we now have the first two COVID-19 vaccines approved for use through an Emergency Use Authorization (EUA).
+Through this strong collaboration we were able to see the COVID-19 vaccine research grow and expand so that we now have the first three COVID-19 vaccines authorized for use through an Emergency Use Authorization (EUA).

-The first two COVID-19 vaccines that have been approved for EUA, were built using a technology called mRNA, rather than using a weakened or dead virus as traditional vaccines do.
+The first two COVID-19 vaccines that have been authorized for EUA, including the one authorized for youth ages 12-15, were built using a technology called mRNA, rather than using a weakened or dead virus as traditional vaccines do.
 Traditional vaccine production involves growing viruses in living cells and purifying the virus.
 There are challenges associated with this process that takes time.
 The mRNA vaccine has an advantage in that large amounts of the mRNA can be synthesized very rapidly.

 mRNA vaccines teach our cells how to make a piece of a protein that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies. mRNA vaccines are being held to the same rigorous safety and effectiveness standards as all other types of vaccines in the United States.